Tilde: International Phonetic Alphabet

+A tilde between two phonemes indicates optionality, or "alternates with".
+E.g. could indicate that the sounds may alternate depending on context (free variation), or that they vary based on region or speaker, or some other variation.

 Letter extension

 In Estonian, the symbol õ stands for the close-mid back unrounded vowel, and it is considered an independent letter.

 Other uses

 Some languages and alphabets use the tilde for other purposes, such as: